emiliolr/abm/README.md

 3. [Plotting population data](plotting_population_data.html) - this exercise works on aggregating population data from a raster to different administrative boundaries.
 4. [Population description](population_description.html) - this exercise is an extension of the previous three exercises, with a more thorough description of the population features of Eswatini.
 5. [Description of de facto settlements](description_of_settlements.html) - this exercise works to isolate the populous regions of Mkhiweni, a tinkhundla of the Manzini region, as a way of describing some of the de facto human settlements in Eswatini.
+6. [Adding Road Networks and Healthcare Facilities](roads_and_healthcare.html) - this exercise begins to look at additional infrastructure and service elements, serving as the first steps towards quantifying accessibility in Mkhiweni.